 Narm Charm: The series BREATHES this trope.
 When you can take a bunch of dudes doing Wire Fu in ridiculous jumpsuits against rubber monsters seriously, THAT is an achievement.
 Taken Up to Eleven in Kamen Rider Gaim, where the plot is about Riders in dance teams using powers themed on fruits, yet it STILL manages to be awesome.
 And serious.
 And very dark.
 Of course, the fact that Gen Urobuchi wrote it probably had something to do with it.

-Paranoia Fuel - Ryuki.
+Kamen Rider Ryuki.
 Just think about it.
 Every mirror - hell - every single reflective body you walk past could be a portal from which a monster whose only desire is to eat you could emerge from.
 And don't think it's just that odd piece of glass in the streets, or that puddle of water you need to worry about either.
 Every mirror is fair game, even the ones in your home.
 Really, the only guarantee of survival in the Ryuki world possible if you were just a 'normal' is to lock yourself in at home and cover up every piece of glass... but even that did not work out so well for De-Powered Shinji in Zi-O

 ...Or if you somehow found a discarded deck like Shinji did.